hexadecimalH/cicada-docs/index.md

 ### Using 3th party Components

-Cicada Framework from the core uses some of the most reliable third party libraries.
-The compatibility with other components or libraries is seamless and it work just fine.
+Initially, Cicada Framework uses some of the most reliable third party libraries.
+The compatibility with other components or libraries is seamless and it works just fine.

 ### Reading the documentation

 This Documentations is designed for both newbies and people who already work with Cicada.
-So, if you are new to Cicada I strongly recommend you starting to read this from Start to End, if not you are free to jump in any of the section for your interest.
+So, if you are new to Cicada, I strongly recommend you starting to read this from Start to End.
+If not, you can skip and jump in any of the sections of your interest.